john-itcsolutions/cheirrs/README.md

 Where "your-registry-server" == https://index.docker.io/v1/ if you have the normal docker hub account.

-Then you can organise the folllowing files, called elastos-x, one for each master-x vm.
+Then you can organise the folllowing files, called elastos-x, one for each node-x vm.

 `nano elastos-<x>.yaml`